kq1231/timely/tasks.md

 - Summary screen should only show tasks.
 Shift the details to the detail screen. -D
     - Show the problem name and criticality on the SS.
 Care and LL -> DS.
 - Alternate colours -D

+---

+**Inshaa Allah**

+- Remove all **unnecessary** services.
+    - Common repo
+    - Other tabs
+- Care and LL should be in different lines. -D
+- Condition row on the top, center aligned and in bold. -D
+- Remove unit from tab 11 -D